harrisonchiu/FMC-ND/README.md

   10. 2000 nm // 0 kg // 142697 kg

 #### Revisions
 In each revision, I regress the data and analyze it to improve it on the next revision.
 Different changes were made to previous revisions to see any changes/improvements in the regression.
-I also did new revisions when new info about X-Plane came to light (ex: changing to max 3000 feet/min ROC).
+I also did new revisions when new info about X-Plane came to light (ex: changing to max 3000 feet/min ROC).\

+See each revision's `README.md` for more detail

 Summary of each revision:
   1) Linear surface regression because 3D scatter plot generally looked like a flat plane